What is an AI Agent?

 - Contextual Understanding – By interpreting the context of user inputs, ongoing conversations, or task history, AI Agents understand nuances, intent, and dependencies.
 This enables them to provide relevant and personalized responses or solutions, even in complex scenarios.

-- Multi-modal Capabilities – AI Agents can interact using different forms of communication, such as text, voice, images, and even video.
+- Multi-modal Capabilities – Agentic AI systems can interact using different forms of communication, such as text, voice, images, and even video.
 This capability enables seamless integration across communication channels, enhancing accessibility and user experience.

 - Predictive Abilities – Using historical data and pattern recognition, AI Agents can anticipate user needs, predict outcomes, or identify potential issues before they occur.
 For instance, they might proactively suggest actions or flag anomalies for review.